TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Seared stone can no longer be obtained by melting down cobblestone
 * Instead, seared stone can be casted from pouring molten clay on stone
-* While this change does make giant smelteries more expensive, we have plans for a nether smeltery variant that will be easier to mass produce
+* While this change does make giant smelteries more expensive, the foundry should be cheaper to produce (basalt and magma cream)

 ## Mechanics